New students

 - health and safety

-If you have not already done so, log in to your student email account.
-You log in to these services using your student account (consisting of a user ID and a password).
-Remember to check your student account emails regularly during your time at Lund University so you don't miss any important information.
+If you have not already done so, sign in to your student email account.
+You log in to these services using your student account (which consists of a user ID and a password).
+Remember to check your student account emails regularly throughout your studies.
+This will ensure that you don't miss any important information.

-The LU card serves as an ID card within Lund University and you also use it to access the buildings relevant to your studies and borrow books at all university libraries.
+The LU card serves as an ID card within Lund University.
+It also gives you access to the buildings relevant to your studies.
+In addition, you can use it to borrow books from all the university libraries.
 The card is free of charge and getting one is quick and easy.

-Please note that the LU access card is only used within the University.
-For student discounts, you need to be a member of Studentlund.
+Please note that the LU card can only be used within the University.
+For student discounts you need a valid card from either Studentkortet or Mecenat.

 If you have been admitted for studies that will last longer than 12 months, you should apply for a Swedish personal identity number ('personnummer') with the Swedish Tax Agency ('Skatteverket').
 Be sure to check which documents you need to take with you in order to apply for the personal identity number.